Back in 2017, Facebook announced campaign budget optimization. They pitched it as an “easier way to maximize campaign results.”

 Like any feature, I’m not going to give you a universal answer to this.
 You should try it to see whether it works for you.

 That said, Facebook says campaign budget optimization is best under these conditions:

 - Set a campaign-level budget and have some flexibility in how that budget is spent across the ad sets in their campaign

 - Get the most results possible from their campaign

 - Simplify campaign set up and save time by reducing the number of budgets they have to manage manually

 Think about your campaigns.
 Do you create multiple ad sets?
 Do you have flexibility in how you distribute budget across those ad sets?
 This may be a good option for you.

 Here are a couple of specific ways that I’ve used it…

 Every time I write a blog post, I create a campaign promoting that blog post.
 Occassionally, I create a campaign with three ad sets for the following audiences:

-- Warm Audience (Website Custom Audience, Page Engagement Audience, A customer list custom audience is created by uploading a customer list that Facebook matches with users so you can target them with ads.)
+- Warm Audience (Website Custom Audience, The total number of actions users took on your Facebook Page and posts that were attributed to your ads.
+Page engagement can include liking your Page, reacting to a post, checking in to your location, clicking a link, and more.
+More Audience, A customer list custom audience is created by uploading a customer list that Facebook matches with users so you can target them with ads.
+More)